loris-fo/thermostat-1/README.md

 This app implements a simple thermostat interface simulator, coupled with a local temperature indicator for London, UK.

 It was created as an exercise in buiding a simple JavaScript web application, using the Sinatra framework, jQuery and JSON functionality and following TDD methodology (testing was done with [Jasmine](http://jasmine.github.io/2.0/introduction.html)).

+__Update__ (4.9.2014): the local temperature indicator window now changes it's background color according to the current temperature on a scale that ranges between blue for cold weather to red for a hot one.

 ##Functional Description